presslabs/gitium/gitium/readme.txt

 = Usage =

-Activate the plugin and follow the on-screen instructions under the `Code` menu.
+Activate the plugin and follow the on-screen instructions under the `Gitium` menu.

 _IMPORTANT_: Gitium does its best not to version your WordPress core, neither your `/wp-content/uploads` folder.